What is Business Analytics?

 - Prepare technical reports by collecting, analyzing and summing up all the required information and latest trends

 - Validate resource requirements and develop cost estimate models

 - Conduct and organize financial, product, market, operational and related research to establish strategic and business planning within the various departments in an organization

-- Interpret and evaluate research data and develop integrated business analysis for incorporation into strategic decision-making
+- Interpret and evaluate research data and develop an integrated business analysis for incorporation into strategic decision-making

 - Plan and regulate the development of primary and secondary market research studies to support strategic planning and specific marketing initiatives.

-- Perform daily, weekly and monthly reviews and analyse current processes with the help of operational metrics and reports
+- Perform daily, weekly and monthly reviews and analyze current processes with the help of operational metrics and reports

-- Understand and rheb communicate the financial and operational impact of any sort of change in an organization
+- Understand and then communicate the financial and operational impact of any the change in an organization

 - Create informative, actionable and repeatable reporting that highlights relevant business trends and opportunities for improvement